-At every single aquarium I’ve visited, from San Francisco to Singapore, I’ve seen Asian people pointing at endangered specimens and saying things like “Ooh, I love this in black bean sauce” Or “I remember when your uncle went fishing and we ate SO many of these things.”
+At every single aquarium I’ve visited, from San Francisco to Singapore, I’ve seen people pointing at endangered specimens and saying things like “Ooh, I love this in black bean sauce” Or “I remember when your uncle went fishing and we ate SO many of these things.”

-I believe this is a classic Asian dilemma – if you love something enough, does it mean you want to eat it?
+I believe this is a classic dilemma – if you love something enough, does it mean you want to eat it?

 Now I must confess that I am personally guilty of such behavior.
 In fact, when we went to the Monterey Aquarium and my five year old was happily petting a sea cucumber, I couldn’t help mentioning that sea cucumbers are delicious served with mushrooms.
 As much as I appreciate them, however, they pale in comparison to crab.

 The classic Cantonese way to cook crab with ginger and scallions is to deep fry the crabs in a scorching wok (preferably over a roaring gas inferno), then toss the glistening pieces in a ginger scallion sauce.
 But despite my love affair with pressure cookers, I’m secretly terrified of woks of boiling oil.
 So I’ve come up with a quick and easy way to steam-fry this dish.
 It’s not quite the same as the original, but it’s less frightening and won’t leave you and your kitchen covered with a thin, tenacious film of grease.